 24 hour yogurt, otherwise know as ‘Specific Carbohydrate Diet’ (SCD) yogurt is a cornerstone for many people on gut healing protocols such as the SCD diet and the Gut and Psychology Syndrome (GAPS) protocol.

 24-hours is the yogurt fermentation sweet spot

 24 hours is considered an optimum homemade yogurt sweet spot.
-After 24 hours the lactose in the milk starts to dwindle, putting stress on the culture.
+After 24 hours the lactose starts to dwindle, putting stress on the culture.
 After 30 hours the culture may begin to starve and the yogurt may spoil.

 24 Hour yogurt must be homemade

 know your ingredients: Making yogurt at home ensures you stay in control of the ingredients you use.
-You can use the best quality milk available!
-It is important that the milk, milk alternative or cream has no additives such as milk solids, carrageenan, xanthum gum, dextrose, emulsifiers or sweeteners.
+You can use the best quality ingredients available!
+It is important that the milk, or cream has no additives such as, carrageenan, xanthum gum, dextrose, emulsifiers or sweeteners.

 Set and forget: Making yogurt is not difficult or time consuming.
 Apart from the (set and forget) fermentation timer and a few hours chilling, the actual “hands-on” time is minimal; about 10 minutes.
 It requires a little organisation though because if you forget to get things started, you’re more than a day without yogurt.

 Yogurt is a fermented food